Columbia Car Accident Lawyers

 In rare cases, you might also be awarded punitive damages.

-Can I Sue for Punitive Damages as Well as Compensation for My Injuries?
+Can I Sue for Punitive Damages for My Injuries?

 Punitive damages are rare in negligence cases.
-However, they are sometimes awarded in egregious cases of intentional or gross negligence cases.
-In South Carolina, punitive damages are limited to the lesser of 3 times the compensatory damages or $500,000.
+However, they are sometimes awarded in egregious instances of intentional or gross negligence.
+In South Carolina, punitive damages are limited to the lesser of three times the compensatory damages or $500,000.

 The jury is not apprised of the limitation on punitive damages.
-If they return a verdict award that exceeds the limit, the judge can award up to the greater of 4 times compensatory damages or $2 million.
+If they return a verdict award that exceeds the limit, the judge can award up to four times compensatory damages or $2 million.
 However, the judge’s discretion is subject to their finding that the defendant’s conduct was unreasonably dangerous, or their conduct could be punishable as a felony.

 How Do I Know if I Should File a Car Accident Lawsuit?

 Most car accident claims are settled before going to trial.
-But, if you are injured in a car accident as a result of another’s negligence, you’re entitled to sue for damages.
-In many cases, an injured party files a lawsuit to motivate the defendant’s insurance company to make a better settlement offer.
+But, if you are injured in a car accident due to another’s negligence, you can sue for damages.
+Often, an injured party files a lawsuit to motivate the defendant’s insurance company to make a better settlement offer.

-One reason you might want to file a lawsuit is if the potential damages you should be entitled to exceed the defendant’s insurance coverage.
+You might want to file a lawsuit if the potential damages you should be entitled to exceed the defendant’s insurance coverage.
 This is often the case if you suffer catastrophic injuries that require ongoing medical treatment and rehabilitation.

-An experienced car accident attorney can give you an estimate of how much your case should be worth so you don’t accept a settlement that’s less than you deserve.
+An experienced car accident attorney can estimate your case's worth so you don’t accept a settlement that’s less than you deserve.

 What Are the Car Insurance Requirements in South Carolina?